 Our Company has a written policy and has implemented processes and controls in order to obtain information from our Directors and executive officers with respect to related person transactions and for then determining whether our Company or a related person has a direct or indirect material interest in the transaction, based on the facts and circumstances.
-Our Nominating and Governance Committee and Board review all relationships and transactions between our Directors, executive officers and our Company or its customers and suppliers in order to determine whether the parties have a direct or indirect material interest.
+Our Nominating and Governance Committee and Board review relationships and transactions between our Directors, executive officers and our Company or its customers and suppliers in order to determine whether the parties have a direct or indirect material interest.
 Its evaluation includes: the nature of the related person's interest in the transaction; material terms of the transaction; amount and type of transaction; importance of the transaction to our Company; whether the transaction would impair the judgment of a Director or executive officer to act in the best interest of our Company; and any other relevant facts and circumstances.
-Transactions that are determined to be directly or indirectly material to our Company or a related person are disclosed in this Proxy Statement.
+Transactions that are determined to be directly or indirectly material to our Company or a related person are disclosed in this Proxy Statement, For the year ended December 31, 2015, there were no related party transactions to report.